xjmusic/xjmusic/README.md

 ## Community and contributing

-Godot is not only an engine but an ever-growing community of users and engine developers.
+XJ music is an ever-growing community of users and developers.

 The best way to get in touch with the core engine developers is to join the [XJ music Discord](https://discord.xj.io).